 \subsection{Open-Vocabulary Classification}

 With recent great development in vision and language pre-training model, open-vocabulary classification emerges as an alternative way to predict arbitrary labels.
-Large-scale pre-trained models first become prevalent in natural language processing (NLP), such as BERT~\cite{devlin2018bert}, GPT2~\cite{radford2019language} and RoBERTa~\cite{liu2019roberta}.
+Large-scale pre-trained models first become prevalent in natural language processing (NLP), such as BERT~\cite{devlin2018bert} and GPT2~\cite{radford2019language}.
 Based on large-scale language corpus~\cite{raffel2020exploring} and multiple task-agnostic pre-training objectives~\cite{devlin2018bert}, these pre-trained models achieve promising results in downstream tasks.
-Recently, Vision and Language Pre-training (VLP) models~\cite{ViLBERT, chen2020uniter, li2020unicoder, li2020oscar, clip, kim2021vilt, align} have received much attention in multi-modal tasks.
-For example, with billions of image-text pairs as training samples, CLIP~\cite{clip} and ALIGN~\cite{align} have impressive performance in image-text matching task.
+Recently, Vision and Language Pre-training (VLP) models~\cite{ViLBERT, chen2020uniter, li2020unicoder, li2020oscar, kim2021vilt} have received much attention in multi-modal tasks.
+For example, with billions of image-text pairs as training samples, CLIP~\cite{clip} and ALIGN~\cite{align} have achieved impressive performance in image-text matching task.
 By transferring this matching ability to the classification task, we can achieve arbitrary text label prediction.
 Specifically, for any concept, we can generate its label embedding through the text encoder of VLP model and calculate its similarity to image embedding for classification.
-Due to the large scale training corpus, we can evacuate label embedding of an unbounded vocabulary and achieve open-vocabulary classification.
-Some works have explored the open-vocabulary classification in object detection~\cite{ovrcnn, openvild, openprompt, openonstage, opendetr} and image segmentation~\cite{opensedo, openseg}.
+Due to the large scale training corpus, we can excavate label embedding of an unbounded vocabulary and achieve open-vocabulary (OV) classification.
+Some works have explored the OV classification in object detection~\cite{ovrcnn, openvild, openprompt, openonstage, opendetr} and image segmentation~\cite{opensedo, openseg}.
 They usually replace the classification head with label embeddings and achieve impressive performance in arbitrary text concept recognition.
-Moreover, for boosting the classification ability, knowledge distillation~\cite{hinton2015distilling} and prompt tuning~\cite{li2021prefix, liu2021gptu} are introduced to facilitate transferring the image-text matching ability~\cite{openvild, openonstage, coop, openprompt}.
-However, most existing open-vocabulary works focus on single label classification task.
-Multi-label classification is more practical and challenging because models need to recognize multiple objects and cannot be trained with contrastive loss directly.
-In this work, we first explore the open-vocabulary multi-label classification task and propose a novel multi-modal knowledge transfer (MKT) framework by jointly exploiting multi-modal knowledge of the image-text pairs based on vision and language pre-training models.
+Moreover, to boost the classification ability, knowledge distillation~\cite{hinton2015distilling} and prompt tuning~\cite{li2021prefix} are introduced to facilitate transferring the image-text matching ability~\cite{coop}.
+However, most existing OV works focus on single label classification task.
+Multi-label classification is more practical and challenging because the models need to recognize multiple objects and cannot be trained with contrastive loss directly.
+In this work, we first explore the multi-label open-vocabulary classification task and propose a novel multi-modal knowledge transfer (MKT) framework by jointly exploiting multi-modal knowledge of the image-text pairs based on vision and language pre-training models.